sklampo/super-bash-bros/shell/aliases/README.md

 * `brewctl`: Shorthand for `brew services`.
 Inspired by the `systemctl` command used to administer `Systemd` services.
-Handy for someone used to working in `Systemd`-based systems or one who resorts to Google every time they need to start/restart a Brew service.
+Handy for someone used to working in `Systemd`-based systems or one who resorts to Google every time they need to remember how to start/restart a Brew service.
 An unnecessary abstraction for everyone else.

   **Usage**: